 The most iconic attractions in the British capital

 Attracting 20 million tourists per year, London is the most visited city in Europe – at least until now.
-It’s no surprise that London is in high consideration in the travelers’ minds: it’s been the financial capital of Europe and has plenty of attractions that still fascinate international tourists.
+It’s no surprise that London is in high consideration in the travelers’ minds: it’s been the financial capital of Europe and has plenty of attractions that fascinate international tourists.

 Hyde Park is the most famous park in London, and it is a must-see if you are in the city and love outdoors.
 The park has historical significance, having hosted a number of protests, like the ones by the Suffragettes.